katipuzer0/docker-wpscan-cron/README.md

 * Edit crontab.txt to reflect the desired schedule to run the scan
 * Set the Slack Webhook Token
 * Set the WPScan API Token
+* Add the sites to scan in wp-urls.txt

 `docker-compose build`